ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 </details>

-19. What are different criteria along which the implementation of DTs varies ?
+19. What are different criteria along which the implementation of DTs varies?

 <details><summary><b>Answer</b></summary>